Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 Experiencing Daio Wasabi Farm

 Okay now on to the good stuff!
 After we rented our bikes from Shinano we took a scenic bike ride through the rural roads of Hokata.
-There are a few places we could have stopped along the way (provided by the map we received by Shinano) but we decided to save them for the bike ride back!
+There are a few places we could have stopped along the way (provided by the map we received from Shinano) but we decided to save them for the bike ride back!

-Trying Wasabi Ice Cream
+Trying Wasabi Ice Cream & Other Wasabi Snacks

-After, we went to the outdoor cafe area where we ordered… WASABI ICE CREAM.
+After, we went to the outdoor cafe area where we first ordered… WASABI ICE CREAM.
 Now I know what you might be thinking… wasabi doesn’t belong in ice cream.
 But now… it works.
 It really does.

 When we first tried it I thought it was going to have a kick, but the wasabi flavor was mellow, swirled into the sweet vanilla cone.
 Somehow, it was surprisingly delicious and I’d go for another in a heartbeat.
+On our second visit to Daio Wasabi Farm, we noticed that they had a few different wasabi ice cream cones some with more wasabi flavor than others so we decided to get one that had a stronger wasabi flavor.
+It was still delicious but I prefer the lighter flavor because it wasn’t overpowering.

 READ MORE: A Sweet Guide to Ice Cream in Japan